EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 ### The thought process of writing tests with mocks

 How do we write these types of tests though?
 Well, we read the code that we want to test.
 Line by line, and try to identify the spots where dependencies are used, and how their results affect the behavior of the unit under test.
 That way we can mock them properly, configuring those mocks so that we can trigger the execution paths within the unit under test that we want to exercise.
 These types of tests are as [white box](https://en.wikipedia.org/wiki/White-box_testing) as can be, and are really coupled with the implementation.
 Most changes to the implementation will break them.
 This is good because subtle bugs can be caught.
 This could also be bad because tests breaking often means more work fixing them.
-I personally like my tests to have this fine grained focus, so I'm a big fan of mocking aggresively, but the most important thing is to find the balance that works best for you, your team and your project.
+I personally like my tests to have this fine grained focus, so I'm a big fan of mocking aggressively, but the most important thing is to find the balance that works best for you, your team and your project.

 To continue our example, if we look at the `getCurrentWeather` method in `WeatherService`: